 Senator Stevens’ legacy in United States sports is unparalleled.
 Stevens was only one of eight members of the House and Senate to support American athletes during the Moscow boycott.
 He is the father of the United States Olympic Committee.
 He received the highest honors from both the USOC and the International Olympic Committee.
 Stevens helped secure the funding for the 2002 Salt Lake Games.
 He helped create and fund the Challenger Center in Girdwood for disabled athletes.
 He helped fight for Title IX so that girls and women would have equal opportunity in sports.
 When he was Chairman of the Appropriations Committee he put emphasis on Boys & Girls clubs and added at least 10 in Alaska.
 I’m not sure there is anyone who has done more for sports in the United States.

-—Submissions also received from Donna de Varona, Leslie Wright and Barbara Schuhmann
+—Submissions also received from Donna de Varona, Jim Balamaci, Leslie Wright and Barbara Schuhmann

 Len Story (2016 by Mike Story)